 Description: Lying near the track of vessels sailing between Detour Passage and Mackinac Island, Martin Reef is a rocky shoal that has patches with a covering of as little as three feet of water.
-A gas buoy was used to mark the dangerous hazard until Lightship 89 was anchored five-eighths of a mile south of Martin Reef on the opening of navigation in 1909.
+The steamer Muskegon, which ran aground on the shoal with a load of lumber in November 1908, was one of many vessels that was snagged by the reef before it was properly marked.

 In 1923, the Lighthouse Service requested $100,000 for establishing a permanent lighthouse on Martin Reef, using the following “Note” as justification for the expense:

 A first-class light and fog-signal maintained in a fixed structure on the shoal would be a better guide for vessels, and the annual cost of maintenance would be about $4,450 less than the lightship now costs.
 With the construction of a station as is proposed, once authorized and then provided for, light vessel No. 89 now at Martin Reef could be at once released for assignment elsewhere and the relief light vessel placed on her station temporarily during the new construction.
 This would avoid the necessity for building a new lightship, at a cost of about $200,000, to replace lightship No. 56, which is in such condition that it must be replaced within two years.
 Thus, for an expenditure of $100,000, the shoal can be better marked, there will be a saving of about $100,000 over the cost of a new vessel for the Lakes, and also an annual fixed saving of about $4,450.
 The matter is an urgent one from the standpoint of economy.